-WestJet will launch the first direct flights between Toronto and Cardiff from 22 May 2026, with four weekly services.
+WestJet has launched the first direct flights between Toronto and Cardiff with four weekly services.
 Cardiff Airport becomes WestJet’s exclusive UK airport for 2026, offering Canadian travellers convenient access to Wales.

 Aberystwyth has been named Wales’ first UNESCO City of Literature, celebrating its rich bilingual literary heritage and vibrant cultural scene.
 This designation acknowledges the area’s extensive network of festivals, bookshops, theatres, and academic institutions, as well as its historic ties to over 300 poets and national literary bodies like the National Library of Wales.

-Wrexham is currently enjoying its increased profile as series 3 of Welcome to Wrexham launched in spring 2025.
-It follows the third season with Hollywood actors and club chairmen Ryan Reynolds and Rob McElhenney.
+Wrexham is currently enjoying its increased profile as series 5 of Welcome to Wrexham launched in spring 2026.
+It follows the fifth season with Hollywood actors and club chairmen Ryan Reynolds and Rob McElhenney.
 Follow their story on Disney+ and Hulu and meet some of the characters and discover more about this area of Wales.
-Wrexham is where the Football Association of Wales was founded in 1876 and a Football Museum for Wales and Wrexham Museum are due to open in June 2026.
+Wrexham is where the Football Association of Wales was founded in 1876 and a Football Museum of Wales and Wrexham Museum are due to open in September 2026.

 The Royal Mint Experience, A Welsh Coal Mining Experience, and Hensol Castle Distillery form part of the Coin Coal and Cheers Package.